i-m-vivek/django_blog/README.md

 # django_blog
-I simple blog made using django.
+A simple blog website made using django.
+This Blog Website is created by following tutorials by [Corey Schafer](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g)